You may have heard that planting in cremation ashes directly will not work because the tree will not survive. Myth or Truth?

 How the Bios Urn® helps solve this issue

-The Bios Urn® has a special design which allows for the healthy growth of a tree, flower, or plant, even when planting in cremation ashes.
+The Bios Urn® has a patented double-component design which allows for the healthy growth of a tree, flower, or plant, even when planting in cremation ashes.
 It contains an upper and lower capsule, the upper capsule has been designed to hold a special expansion soil disc made of coconut-peat, vermiculite, and seeds/seedling of the user choice.

 The lower portion of the urn houses the ashes.
-The design of the Bios Urn® is intentional, as ashes must be kept separate from the seeds, especially during the first 3 months of growth – regardless of if the user use a sprout, or seeds, because ashes have high PH levels which can negatively affect, or even stunt growth.
+The design of the Bios Urn ® is intentional, as ashes must be kept separate from the seeds, especially during the first 3 months of growth – regardless of if the user use a sprout, or seeds, because ashes have high PH levels which can negatively affect, or even stunt growth.

 Did you try planting in cremation ashes and it didn´t work?
 Let us know in the Comments section below!
 We´d love to hear from you.
 For more tips on How to Get your Bios Urn® to Grow, click here.